Azure/Real-time-Payment-Transaction-Processing-at-Scale/README.md

 | stepDeployBicep | Enables or disables the provisioning of resources in Azure via Bicep templates (located in `./infrastructure`).
 Valid values are 0 (Disabled) and 1 (Enabled).
 See the `deploy/powershell/Deploy-Bicep.ps1` script.
 | stepPublishFunctionApp | Enables or disables the publish and zip deployment of the `CorePayments.FunctionApp` project to the regional function apps present in the target resource group.
 Valid values are 0 (Disabled) and 1 (Enabled).
 See the `deploy/infrastructure/Publish-FunctionApp.ps1` script.
 | stepDeployOpenAi | Enables or disables the provisioning of (or detection of an existing) Azure OpenAI service.
 If an explicit OpenAi resource group is not defined in the `openAiRg` parameter, the target resource group defaults to that passed in the `resourceGroup` parameter.
 Valid values are 0 (Disabled) and 1 (Enabled).
 See the `deploy/infrastructure/Deploy-OpenAi.ps1` script.
-| stepPublishSite | Enables of disables the build and deployment of the static HTML site to the hosting storage account in the target resource group.
+| stepPublishSite | Enables or disables the build and deployment of the static HTML site to the hosting storage account in the target resource group.
 Valid values are 0 (Disabled) and 1 (Enabled).
 See the `deploy/infrastructure/Publish-Site.ps1` script.
 | stepLoginAzure | Enables or disables interactive Azure login.
 If disabled, the deployment assumes that the current Azure CLI session is valid.
 Valid values are 0 (Disabled).

 Example command: